phug-php/tester/README.md

 The Phug tester allow you to write unit tests easily for your Phug templates and get coverage of your tests.

+As a [PHPUnit](https://phpunit.de/) extension, you can use all the features, options and same code you use usually running `phpunit` when your run the `phug-tester` command.

 Installation
 ------------